 Health & Safety Code 11351, California’s “possession of a controlled substance with intent to sell” law, involves the same illegal drugs as HS 11352 sale or transportation.

-Possession for sale under HS 11351 is a felony with a potential jail sentence of two (2), three (3) or four (4) years.32
+Possession for sale under HS 11351 is a felony with a potential jail sentence of:

-Health & Safety Code 11379 HS is California’s law against sales and transportation of methamphetamines.
+Health & Safety Code 11379 HS is California’s law against the sale and transportation of methamphetamines.

 This law is very similar to HS 11352 but it covers different drugs, including “PCP,” MDMA (known as ecstasy), and ketamine (“special K”).

-The penalties for sale and transport of methamphetamines, a felony, are slightly less severe than those for the drugs covered by Health & Safety Code 11352.
-The basic jail sentence for violating this law is two (2), three (3) or four (4) years.33
+The penalties for the sale and transport of methamphetamines, a felony, are slightly less severe than those for the drugs covered by Health & Safety Code 11352.
+The basic jail sentence for violating this law is:

-Health & Safety Code 11360 HS prohibits the sale, transportation for sale, furnishing and giving away of marijuana.
+Health & Safety Code 11360 HS prohibits the sale, transportation for sale, furnishing or giving away of marijuana.

-Like HS 11352 sale or transport of controlled substances, sale or transportation of marijuana is a felony.
-The potential jail sentence is two (2), three (3) or four (4) years.
+Like HS 11352 sale or transport of controlled substances, the sale or transportation of marijuana is a felony.
+The potential jail sentence is:

 However, if you transport for sale or give away 28.5 grams or less of marijuana (other than concentrated cannabis), the offense is only a California misdemeanor and carries only a fine of one hundred dollars ($100).34